-Cockapoos Make Great Companions
+1. Cockapoos Make Great Companions

-They Don’t Shed In Large Quantities or Regularly
+2. They Don’t Shed In Large Quantities or Regularly

-As noted at the outset, one of the reasons the cockapoo crossbreed was planned in the first place was to have an animal that inherited the favourable characteristic of a poodle of it not shedding much.
+As noted at the outset, one of the reasons the cockapoo cross breed was planned in the first place was to have an animal that inherited the favourable characteristic of a poodle of it not shedding much.
 Even during the period of spring through to winter, which is an important transitionary period for a dog’s coat, they don’t shed much at all.

 You still need to carry out regular grooming, like brushing their fur once a day to stop it from knotting or matting and their fur will need to be trimmed or clipped occasionally too.
 As well as not shedding fur much, they also don’t produce much dander, which is why many people see them as being hypoallergenic.
-While there is no such thing as a 100% hypoallergenic dog, cockapoos are one of the crossbreeds that come close to it.
+While there is no such thing as a 100% hypoallergenic dog breed, cockapoos are one of the crossbreeds that come close to it.

-They are Easy to Look After
+3. They are Easy to Look After

-They Are Generally a Quite Breed
+4. They Are Generally a Quiet Breed

 Generally speaking, the majority of cockapoos are not especially big on barking.
 While it is likely they will bark to alert you, someone is coming to your home, they will be more likely to scuttle off and hide once they are close.

-Cockapoos are louder when they have been left alone for a considerable amount of time.
+Cockapoos are a louder breed when they have been left alone for a considerable amount of time.
 Many people recommend crate training for cockapoos, but as they are more likely to complain, it can be a little aggravating.

-They Are A Very Accepting Breed
+5. They Are A Very Accepting Breed

-There Are A Variety of Coat Colour Combinations Available
+7. There Are A Variety of Coat Colour Combinations Available

 It’s not just their sizes that vary from one cockapoo to another, as there are numerous coat colour combinations available too.
 Generally, cockapoos grow just one long coat with loose curls in it.
 There are even some varieties to this, depending on what traits it inherits from what parent breed.